The vast complexity of the gut and its indispensable role in general health is a growing area of medical investigation.

 CBD and Inflammatory Bowel Disease

 While we don’t know a tremendous amount about CBD and the gut, there are a few studies to consider.
-The majority of research focuses on the effects of CBD on inflammatory bowel disease (IBD).
+Most of the research focuses on the effects of CBD on inflammatory bowel disease (IBD).
 This condition is defined by persistent inflammation in the digestive tract.

 IBD produces significant abdominal pain and discomfort due to digestive tract inflammation.
 Since CBD has been demonstrated to help decrease inflammation and discomfort, researchers are optimistic about CBD as a supplemental treatment for IBD.